 "Annual income twenty pounds, annual expenditure nineteen six, result happiness.
-Annual income twenty pounds, annual expenditure twenty pound ought and six, result misery." - Charles Dickens
+Annual income twenty pounds, annual expenditure twenty pound ought and six, result misery."

+- Charles Dickens

 Living in an HOA or CID (common-interest development) certainly has its pros and cons.
 The dues may be higher than you would like and you might not be able to choose the style of your own garage door, but there are benefits, too.
-You can have the security of living in a gated neighborhood with a community pool, tennis courts, bocce ball, golf course, or enjoy city life in a highrise with a fitness center and coffee bar to satisfy your daily habit.
+You can have the security of living in a gated neighborhood with a community pool, tennis courts, bocce ball, golf course, or enjoy city life in a high-rise with a fitness center and coffee bar to satisfy your daily habit.
 The association handles all common area maintenance with "economies of scale," minimizing owner costs and responsibilities!

 These shared benefits may be too expensive for a single homeowner to own and maintain, but with expenses divided among hundreds (or sometimes thousands) of community members, the benefits far outweigh the cost that an individual owner pays on a monthly basis.
 The key for community associations, since common area expenses are shared among all owners (both current and future), is to ensure that everyone pays their fair share along the way.
-In addition to being the fairest option to pay for significant expenses, the following chapter will also address the fact that reserve funds are the least expensive option as well.
-An equitable distribution of the reserve burden across all owners of an association and using reserve funds as efficiently as possibly are two issues that drive the need for accurate budget planning.